awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/workspace.md

 {{% /notice %}}

 {{% notice info %}}
-If you are at an AWS hosted event (such as re:Invent, Kubecon, Immersion Day, or any other event hosted by an AWS employee) follow the instructions on the region that should be used to launch resources
+If you are at an AWS hosted event, follow the instructions on the region that should be used to launch resources
 {{% /notice %}}

 {{% notice tip %}}